 It probably dates back to the Goldsmiths of Medieval England or the Knights Templar of Medieval Europe, but there’s no need to go that far back in time.
 It’s difficult to present evidence to those who have been unable to break out of the Capitalist Indoctrination Process long enough to think for themselves.
 Let’s stick to modern Capitalism and go back to a seminal event that took place between 1910 and 1913 in the United States.

 These wealthy bankers/entrepeneurs/genocidal maniacs (take your pick) decided to temporarily put aside their differences and create a corporation that would be untouched by the concept of law.
 It would also be above any nation – even though it would be located in and be considered an integral part of one nation.
 It would be able to manipulate the entire U.S. economy (and, eventually, most of the world’s economy), finance wars and keep the shareholders in riches beyond comprehension.
-It would have some of the same qualities as their most profitable endeavor, slavery, but not be as difficult to maintain because they would manipulate people into believing that they had a stake in the system.
+It would have some of the same qualities as their most profitable endeavor, slavery, but not be as difficult to maintain because they would manipulate people into believing there was nothing immoral or unethical going on and that everyone had a stake in the system.
 They perfected the ancient psychological warfare technique of “bread and circuses” associated with the Roman Empire.
 This would allow them to control virtually every human being on the planet without most realizing they were, essentially, slaves.
 This corporation is so secretive that a century later, despite the fact that most people know it’s name, very few know how it was started and how much power it wields on a daily basis over the population.

 These obsessed, manipulative men came together on a small, privately-owned (by J.P.
 Morgan) island off the eastern coast of the United States called Jekyl Island to plan this crime.
 Their scheming culminated in a piece of legislation deceptively pushed on an unsuspecting populace known as The Federal Reserve Act.
 It was signed into law in December of 1913 by a class warrior by the name of Woodrow Wilson.